Building networks

 Variables references

-As well as variables and parameters, various types of models have variable references which are used to reference variables belonging to other populations.
+As well as variables and parameters, various types of models have variable references which are used to reference variables associated with other populations.
 For example, postsynaptic update models can reference variables in the postsynaptic neuron model and custom updates are ‘attached’ to other populations based on their variable references.

 Variable reference can be created to various types of per-neuron variable using: